sank96/loggerpy/README.md

 ## Versions
 *stable version*
-- 1.0 : released
+* 1.0 :
+   - first release
+* 1.1 :
+   - rewritten the input path of saving log in _configure()_ and _get_logger()_
+   - configuration works properly for all file of your project

 *development version*
-- 1.1 : on going
+- 1.2 : on going
     - [ ] introducing `pprint` and `json` to print better log
     - [ ] try to expose _Level methods without give the possibility to create a new object
-    - [ ] review path of saving log
-    - [ ] the configuration works only in one file not over all package